thom-heinrich/itrs/CONTRIBUTING.md

-# Contributing to ITRS (Iterative Thought Refinement System)
+# Contributing to ITRS (Iterative Transparent Reasoning System)

 Hey there! 👋 Welcome to the ITRS project!